sderose/FileManagement/README.md

 ''countExtensions'' (bash) -- Inventory the file-extensions that occur in a given subtree.

-''findAncestorDirectory'' --
+''findAncestorDirectory'' -- This looks upwards to find the nearest containing directory that contains a given file, or is named a certain way.
+It's handy for finding where an "inheritable" files lives, such as .gitconfig, .venv, or similar.

 ''findDuplicateFiles'' (Python) -- Unpolished tool to search a subtree for duplicates.

-''fixPermissions'' -- Check file extensions and if inidcated, update the files' "execute" permission to match.
-For example, if you download or mount some .py (Python) files, this will make it executable, and so on.
+''fixPermissions'' -- Check file extensions and if indicated, update the files' "execute" permission to match.
+For example, if you download or mount some .py (Python) files, this will make them executable.
 No easier than using `chmod` if you only have one such file, but very useful if you have a lot, with a mix of extensions.
 It should, but does not yet, also test via the `file` command.